MicrosoftDocs/fabric-docs/docs/data-factory/change-data-capture-from-sap-to-onelake-with-azure-data-factory.md

 1. An SAP system that satisfies the requirements for ADF’s SAP CDC connector specified here.
 In our scenario, we use an SAP S/4HANA on-premises 2023 FPS00, but all up-to-date versions of SAP ECC, SAP BW, SAP BW/4HANA, etc. are supported as well.
 1. A self-hosted integration runtime (SHIR) with a current version of the SAP .NET Connector installed.

 In order to concentrate on the connectivity part, here’s a pipeline template that covers the most straightforward scenario of extracting change data using the SAP CDC connector and merging it with a Fabric Lakehouse table without any further transformations: https://github.com/ukchrist/ADF-SAP-data-flows/blob/main/p_SAPtoFabric.zip.
-If you’re familiar with ADF mapping dataflows and SAP CDC, you can setup a scenario from scratch by yourself and skip to the following configuration of the Lakehouse linked service.
+If you’re familiar with ADF mapping dataflows and SAP CDC, you can set up a scenario from scratch by yourself and skip to the following configuration of the Lakehouse linked service.

 To make use of the template, the following steps are required: